-NetDocuments is the leading cloud-based document and email management solution to securely store and organize documents on one platform.
+NetDocuments is the only FedRAMP Authorized, cloud-based document and email management solution to securely store and organize documents on one platform.
 With NetDocuments, users can work securely on documents and file emails anywhere in the world on any device while collaborating with internal and external stakeholders alike-which makes it an ideal solution for remote work.